reuk/beatcomputer/readme.md

 ----

 * random number generation

 * ncurses mode needs an editor

 * immediate-mode instructions should be generated for instructions that use constants
     * shouldn't have to specify immediate mode, it should be deduced
 * simplify instruction set
+* add float support
 * write special parse functions where they're needed

 * unit tests!
     * check that math instructions work properly
         * they might do just unsigned math whereas I want just signed probably
-* add float support

 * enable/disable tooltip mode

 * labels (symbol table)
-* hook up osc or midi support

 * add syscall or special register for note output
-* tempo sync
+* add ability for playing notes through midi/os

 Done
 ----